BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 things but it was a useful experience.
 Although it's a bit out of date it does still present a good visual on the logic in the main method and will go a long way in getting started in the code base.

+#### Recurring weather and statistics/celestial upate

-You will also find an Excel file ThreadDisplayCalculaton.xlsx This file serves as an explanation to the odd if statement you will see in the RecurringStatsAndCelestial method.
+You will also find an Excel file **ThreadDisplayCalculaton.xlsx** This file serves as an explanation to the odd if statement you will see in the RecurringStatsAndCelestial method.
 ```
  if (((count * 14) / 60.00) % 1 != 0)
 ```
-The recurring functionality is set up to work like this.
+The recurring functionality is designed work like this.
-* Every hour get new weather from Open Weather API save that weather do the data base and display it on the console.
+* Every hour get new weather from OpenWeather API save that weather do the data base and display it on the console.
 * Every 14 minutes calculate and display statistics and celestial data.
 * Every 7 minutes display saved weather from the text file.
     * This is so that statistics and celestial data isn't displayed for the remainder